17 Months on-ground

 The diploma program is geared towards teaching students the technical skills required to service, repair, and overhaul aircraft components and systems.
 The knowledge gained through the additional general education courses in the associate degree program may enhance the students’ background and intellectual proficiency so they are more competitive in their chosen professions.
 Associate degree graduates are eligible to continue with Spartan College’s Bachelor of Science in Technology Management degree program (offered online or on campus).

 Spartan College’s partially online aviation maintenance program is meant to be manageable even if you are working full-time or you are finishing up active duty in the military.
 For international students, the partially online Aviation Maintenance program provides the option of living in your home country for the first part of the program (providing you with a flexible schedule) then relocating to Tulsa, Oklahoma for the second on-campus portion.
-Before applying, ensure that you’re in a state eligible for our online program: Distance Education State Authorization List.
+Before enrolling, ensure that you’re in a state eligible for our online program: Distance Education State Authorization List.
 Learn more about our Hybrid Online option.

 *General education classes for the associate portion of the program can be taken via online distance education or on-ground at the Tulsa Campus.